 Moving forward, we expect to increase our deployments of fuel cells, taking pressure off the already stressed grid.
 Because fuel cells provide “always-on” 24/7 baseload power, they are complementary to the electricity grid and suited for balancing and reducing the use of coal and gas.
 This blended approach helps to offset overall grid emissions and provides Equinix energy security by reducing reliance on the power grid.

-DC15, opening in 2020 in Silicon Valley, will house Equinix’s Co-Innovation Facility (CIF).
+DC15, opening in 2020 in the Washington D.C. area, will house Equinix’s Co-Innovation Facility (CIF).
 The CIF will be used to trial and showcase advanced power, cooling and control methodologies for use in our future data centers.
 The facility allows Equinix to work with key innovative suppliers to develop prototype approaches and is unique in our industry.

 At Equinix, we continually seek to improve the PUE of our IBX data centers.
 We design for aggressive regional targets for all new sites and expansions and we measure the PUE of all our data centers globally.